eliaskousk/parallella-riscv/README.md

     a new device tree blob (devicetree.dtb) inside the `root_dir/$board/output/final/` folder

-### Build Bitstream and Platform Software
+### Build Bitstream and / or Platform Software

-In order to build a bitstream along with the necessary platform software to boot the board, first populate the Parallella OH submodule (see above) and edit the `BOARD`, `JOBS`, `VIVADO_PATH` and `VIVADO_VERSION` variables in `${TOP}/scripts/settings.sh` if you need to change the target board (to e.g `zedboard` instead of the default `parallella`) or the number of jobs your machine can simultaneously handle while building
+In order to build a bitstream and / or the necessary platform software to boot the board, first populate the Parallella OH submodule (see above) and edit the `BOARD`, `JOBS`, `VIVADO_PATH` and `VIVADO_VERSION` variables in `${TOP}/scripts/settings.sh` if you need to change the target board (to e.g `zedboard` instead of the default `parallella`) or the number of jobs your machine can simultaneously handle while building